yukimemi/autocursor.vim/README.md

-# dps-autocursor
+# autocursor.vim

 Denops auto cursorline / cursorcolumn.

 <a href="https://asciinema.org/a/rRXjQa16Iwchj4NfaUTNPTFEs" target="_blank"><img src="https://asciinema.org/a/rRXjQa16Iwchj4NfaUTNPTFEs.svg" /></a>

 # Features

-dps-autocursor is a Vim plugin that automatically switches between cursorline and cursorcolumn based on Vim events.
+autocursor.vim is a Vim plugin that automatically switches between cursorline and cursorcolumn based on Vim events.
 This plugin offers a convenient way to quickly switch between the two settings without having to manually invoke `set cursorline` and `set cursorcolumn`.

 # Installation